FAQ Intugo

 b) IMSS must certify both the pregnancy and the expected due date.

-c) Employees must refrain from engaging in paid work during the period before and after the due date.
+c) Usually, employees must refrain from engaging in paid work during the period before and after the due date.

 D.- art 103, IMSS (social security) Law.